Wednesday 14th March, 2018

-A freshly made paratha with a dry paneer (Indian cheese) filling cooked with chickpeas, onions and spices, then dressed with sauce of the day and a drizzle of lemon juice.
+A freshly made paratha with a fruity paneer (Indian cheese) filling cooked with peppers, onions, tomato paste and spices, then dressed with sauce of the day and a drizzle of lemon juice.

 (Paneer is Indian cheese, which we make ourselves).